james-o-johnstone/blog/content/posts/rust-dns-in-a-weekend-3.md

 title: "Implement DNS in a Weekend (in Rust!)
 Part 3"
 date: 2024-07-27T09:04:34+01:00
 draft: false
+summary: Part 3 of "Implement DNS in a weekend" - implementing the resolver.
 ---

 # Part 3: Implement our resolver